Shadhrush5/TweetBox-TV/README.md

 ### Lucene
 We index the tweets using Lucene's default settings for text analysis and indexing.
 We perform a search for the query "Game of Thrones" using Lucene's default scoring algorithm and retrieve the top 10 results.
 We evaluate the quality of the rankings by manually inspecting the top 10 results and checking how relevant they are to the query.

-1. Executethefileindex.pyforindexingusinglucenewhichislocated in the same folder as data.json
+1. Execute the file index.py for indexing using lucene which is located in the same folder as data.json
 2. Execute the file retrieve.py with argument as query enclosed in single quotes for retrieving the top tweet results.
 (Example: python3 retreive.py 'What does the phrase winter is coming means?')